software-architects/time-cockpit-website/content/en/blog/2014/09/22/C-Parallel-and-Async-Programming.md

             return ((double)inCircle / iterations) * 4;
         }
     }
-}{% endhighlight %}<p xmlns="http://www.w3.org/1999/xhtml">What do you think, does it use all CPU cores?
+}{% endhighlight %}<p>What do you think, does it use all CPU cores?
 Will it be faster?
-Try it using our test driver shown above.</p><h2 xmlns="http://www.w3.org/1999/xhtml">Enhanced Parallel.For</h2><p xmlns="http://www.w3.org/1999/xhtml">It turns out that our parallel version uses more CPU but is slower.
+Try it using our test driver shown above.</p><h2>Enhanced Parallel.For</h2><p>It turns out that our parallel version uses more CPU but is slower.
 So we have to enhance it.
 This could look something like this:</p>{% highlight javascript %}using System;
 using System.Collections.Generic;
 using System.Linq;
 using System.Text;